This article was first written earlier this year after the player agreed a pre-contract

 Right deal, right time

-Naismith plugs a gap in his squad next season before it even emerges while addressing a deficiency in his team.
+Naismith plugs a gap in his squad before it even emerges while addressing a deficiency in his team.
 Dhanda gets the move he deserves, to a bigger club with better players who enjoy more of the ball, serving as the perfect platform for his undeniable talent.
-The Hearts board don’t have to shell out a transfer fee and can instead focus their efforts elsewhere, and County get to keep a key player in their fight to beat the drop.
-If Hearts do manage to get a deal done to bring him to the club this window then not only would he add to the club's attacking arsenal but he would be someone who would certainly excite the fans.
+He adds to the club's attacking arsenal but he would be someone who would certainly excite the fans.

-In a nutshell, it's a sensible move that ticks a lot of boxes for just about everyone involved.
+In a nutshell, it's a sensible move that ticks a lot of boxes.